 - Sustainability: The practice will help identify routes where travelers can switch to rail to reduce carbon emissions.

-- Better on-board experiences: Travelers benefit from easier social distancing, freedom to walk around, fresh air from windows, and quiet cabins with fewer disruptions.
+- Better on-board experiences: Travelers benefit from easier social distancing, freedom to walk around and quiet cabins with fewer disruptions.
 Rail travel also brings another big benefit to travelers – increased productivity time.
 On a short-haul trip (under 1,000 km), productivity time represents two-thirds of the total trip duration (vs. one-third with a plane and one-fifth with a car).

 “We see a real opportunity for our clients to embrace this multimodal approach and integrate more rail content into their programs to increase their contract coverage and find real savings.
 And as more and more of our clients are adopting aggressive sustainability goals into their travel recovery strategies, this new offering will put us in a unique position to help corporates reduce their environmental footprint and increase their traveler satisfaction.
 We’re excited to bring this new capability to our clients to kick off 2021,” said Lesley O’Bryan, Senior Vice President at Advito.

 Find out how Advito can help drive value in our program.